The Real Reasons Your Partner Doesn’t Want to Have Sex

 Boredom with sex

 If the sex has become boring or routine, your partner may no longer crave or desire it.
 While scheduling sex isn’t always a bad thing, making it a weekly Friday ritual, for example, takes the spontaneity out of it, according to Buehler.
 “It may be time to change it up and try something new, or go back to doing something you used to enjoy long ago,” she says.
-Here’s how to overcome 10 common sex obstacles.
+Luckily, we can help you learn how to overcome common sex obstacles.

 Lack of arousal